6 Easy Steps To Get Your Own TV Show / Podcast

 What is a Certified Community Producer?

-A Certified Community Producer is anyone who has completed one of the nine (9) media education certification courses we offer: Television Studio Production @ The Media Center, Television Studio Production @ Coney Island Library, Video Production in the Field, Video Editing with Premiere, Mini-Studio Production, the Documentary Intensive, Intimate Eye: Black Box Filmmaking, Intro to Radio Podcasting, and Studio Podcasting.
+A Certified Community Producer is anyone who has completed one of the eleven (11) media education certification courses we offer: TV Studio Production (BRIC House), Video Production in the Field, Video Editing with Premiere, Mini-Studio Production, the BRIC Documentary Intensive, Intimate Eye: Black Box Filmmaking, TV Studio Collaborative, BRIC Podcast Intensive, Intro to Radio Podcasting, Studio Podcasting, and Field Audio Equipment Certification.

 Orientation is a pre-requisite for all individuals and organizations wishing to take our certification courses in order to use The Media Center's facilities and equipment to produce their program, regardless of production experience.